RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 representing a company in string format, the amount for which a user wants to buy shares of that company and the date for which the user is planning to add or buy that share for.
 The next two operations in the stock menu would be to get or retrieve the cost basis or value of a portfolio at a particular date which is input by the user again.
-The other operations would be to invest in stocks with specified weights and applying a particular strategy to the portfolio.
+The other operations would be to invest in stocks with specified weights, applying a particular strategy to the portfolio and save a portfolio.

 - If the user chooses to invest in a fixed amount at a particular time, then there are two options for the user - the first one is to either invest using a fixed amount and equal weights for each stock in